 When a baby goes through sleep regression, it can be particularly difficult for parents.
-If your child was previously sleeping well at around the 3 month mark, and it now feels like they have gone many steps backwards, it can make you feel defeated and discouraged.
+If your child was previously sleeping well at around the 3 month mark, and you had the 3 month old wake windows all figured out, and it now feels like they have gone many steps backwards, it can make you feel defeated and discouraged.
 You can listen to our podcast on the creating the perfect bedtime routine for your baby here.

 What causes 4 month Sleep Regression?

 So now let’s look at what causes such a big impact on your baby’s sleep.
 Sleep regressions are often caused by developmental milestones such as learning to sit up, crawl or walk.
 They can also be related to separation anxiety, teething and fear of the dark in older children.
 Learning to self-settle is a skill and as such your baby may be a little unsettled initially whilst they learn to do so.

 Big life changes such as moving house, going to a childminder/different care giver or starting nursery, and a desire for independence in toddlers can also contribute to sleep patterns becoming disrupted.

 What are the signs and symptoms of the 4 month sleep regression?

 Frequent night waking, such as your baby crying in their sleep, and shorter naps can indicate a sleep regression.
 Night waking can be caused by several factors such as hunger, discomfort, illness, or sleep disturbances, while shorter naps may be down to a disruption in your child’s regular sleep patterns.

 By being aware of these signs, you can offer reassurance and comfort to your child during sleep disruptions and make adjustments to their sleep environment or routine as needed.
 This can help minimize the impact of sleep regressions and support your child’s overall sleep.